 Don’t underestimate curls when it comes to dreadlocks.
 From tight ringlets to loose curls, curly dreadlock hairstyles have a dramatic flair.
 Whether you’re attending a wedding or a jazz concert, this eye-catching look is extremely versatile.
 This style can be worn up in a high ponytail with curly dreads cascading along your face or worn down and free-flowing.

 Want to make a statement at your next formal event?
 Try something new like faux dreadlocks.
 You can neatly pull back your dreadlocks extensions into a stylish and modern updo.
 This is also a great way to try out dreads temporarily.
 To remove, simply comb them out from ends to root.
 Go on, try it out for a night or two and own your look!

 5. Fishtail Dreadlocks Half-Up ‘Do

 Take the fun fishtail braid to new heights with this fancy dreadlock hairstyle.
-A single plait braided from front hairline to nape is a great styling option for keeping your dreads out of your face.
+A single plait braided from the front hairline to nape is a great styling option for keeping your dreads out of your face.
 Not only is this look classy; it’s also extremely attractive.
 Whether you’re the host for your BFFs 30th birthday or celebrating your own engagement, try out this simple and stylish ’do.